sercankulcu/sercankulcu.github.io/_pages/about.md

 My research interests include low-power wireless communications (e.g., 6TiSCH, LoRaWAN, and Bluetooth Low-Energy), embedded and real-time operating systems (e.g., ContikiOS, RIOT, and TinyOS), machine learning applications (using tools such as WEKA, TensorFlow, and Apache Mahout), and C/C++ programming.
 I am also interested in Internet of Things (IoT) applications and its integration with existing technologies.

-In addition to my work as a researcher and lecturer, I have also been teaching OOP and Java courses since 2015.
+In addition to my work as a researcher, I have also been teaching OOP and Java courses since 2015.
 I have experience teaching a variety of topics related to software engineering, including object-oriented programming, design patterns, data structures, and algorithms.

 Thank you for visiting my website!